EpidIA-org/app_front/README.md

-# CovidIA Vue App
+# EpidIA Vue App

-This folder is the Vue CLI application for the CovidIA front end team.
+This folder is the Vue CLI application for the EpidIA front end team.
 Further details on mockups and project are available [here](https://docs.google.com/presentation/d/1TY9TrlR02dQ2ocEVyIc62T4F1SxLZowzdtkMpkcMcw0/edit#slide=id.g73216de455_4_490).

-CovidIA is an open source project under MIT Licence for epidemic measurements and analysis.
+EpidIA is an open source project under MIT Licence for epidemic measurements and analysis.
 This repository provides a Vue CLI Dashboard for France Covid-19 Epidemic.

 ## Project setup
 To setup the project use the following command line